 The insurance laws of 16 jurisdictions, including Wisconsin, our domiciliary state, require a mortgage insurer to maintain a minimum amount of statutory capital relative to the risk in force (or a similar measure) in order for the mortgage insurer to continue to write new business.
 We refer to these requirements as the "Capital Requirements."
+New insurance written in the jurisdictions that have Capital Requirements represented approximately 50% of new insurance written in 2011 and the first six months of 2012.
 While formulations of minimum capital vary among jurisdictions, the most common formulation allows for a maximum risk-to-capital ratio of 25 to 1.
 A risk-to-capital ratio will increase if the percentage decrease in capital exceeds the percentage decrease in insured risk.
 Therefore, as capital decreases, the same dollar decrease in capital will cause a greater percentage decrease in capital and a greater increase in the risk-to-capital ratio.
 Wisconsin does not regulate capital by using a risk-to-capital measure but instead requires a minimum policyholder position ("MPP").
 The "policyholder position" of a mortgage insurer is its net worth or surplus, contingency reserve and a portion of the reserves for unearned premiums.

-At March 31, 2012, MGIC's preliminary risk-to-capital ratio was 20.3 to 1 and its preliminary policyholder position exceeded the MPP by \$197 million.
-We currently expect MGIC's risk-to-capital to exceed 25 to 1 in the second half of 2012.
-At March 31, 2012, the preliminary risk-to-capital ratio of our combined insurance operations (which includes reinsurance affiliates) was 22.2 to 1.
+At June 30, 2012, MGIC's preliminary risk-to-capital ratio was 27.8 to 1, exceeding the maximum allowed by many jurisdictions, and its preliminary policyholder position was \$211 million below the required MPP of \$1.3 billion.
+We expect MGIC's risk-to-capital ratio to grow and to continue to exceed 25 to 1.
+At June 30, 2012, the preliminary risk-to-capital ratio of our combined insurance operations (which includes reinsurance affiliates) was 30.0 to 1.
 A higher risk-to-capital ratio on a combined basis may indicate that, in order for MGIC to continue to utilize reinsurance arrangements with its subsidiaries or subsidiaries of our holding company, additional capital contributions to the reinsurance affiliates could be needed.
 These reinsurance arrangements permit MGIC to write insurance with a higher coverage percentage than it could on its own under certain state-specific requirements.